snoozeweb/snooze/docs/_build/html/_sources/general/05_Rules.rst.txt

     :align: center

 :Name*: Name of the rule.
-:|condition|: This rule will be triggered only if this condition is matched.
+:|condition|: This rule will be triggered only if this condition is met.
 Leave it blank to always match.
 :|modification|: List of changes to apply to the alert.
 :Comment: Description.

 .. |condition| replace:: :ref:`Condition <conditions>`
 .. |modification| replace:: :ref:`Modification <modifications>`

-**Note**: How to access a Rule's children:
+**Note**: Use drag&drop to change the rule's order and/or use nesting:

 .. image:: images/web_rules_children.png
     :align: center